NikolayRag/typeTodo/README.md

 1.3.
        Most interaction is done by ordinary inline source code commenting, without any menus and special shortcuts.
-Just type and dont look aside.
+Just type and don't look aside.

 ###2.
 TODO creation and editing